Command Menu

 2. Node.js/Bun: Because of course we're using JavaScript environments.
 It's 2026.

-3. Claude Code: The paid AI god for people with salaries.
+3. Claude Code: The paid AI deity for people with budget lines.

-4. OpenCode + Antigravity Auth: The "freebie" AI god for everyone aggressively dodging API metering.
+4. OpenCode + Antigravity Auth: The "I have principles" AI deity for everyone aggressively dodging API metering.

 Step 1: The Sacrifice (Termux Setup)